← Academic re-test index

 FH Tiingo-only 208 −0.335 −0.95 +0.024 +0.07

-aThe only cell crossing the conventional five percent threshold is JT on Window B with January excluded (+0.740 percent per month, t = +2.67**, highlighted).
+aThe only cell crossing the conventional five percent threshold inside the stand-alone signal comparison is JT on Window B with January excluded (+0.740 percent per month, t = +2.67**, highlighted in bright green).
 Per-portfolio winner and loser means are not reported because the engine output we publish from reports the spread series directly.

 cThe original George and Hwang (2004) on CRSP from 1963 to 2001 reported FH long-short spreads of +0.40 to +0.70 percent per month.
 This re-test reproduces the post-financial-crisis compression even when we use the broader paper-equivalent universe.
 See references [3] and [4].